iheng/iheng.github.io/_posts/2019-06-12-Running-rail-app-in-docker.md

 ---

-# Use Docker Compose to set up and run a Rails/MYSQL app

 #### Step 1:
 ##### First, using `Dockfile` to Define the project
 we need to create Dockefile, you can cop sample